Mystic Quartz Gemstone Information

 Mystic quartz is quite a new gem type, first seen around 1998.
 It is natural colorless (white) quartz that has been coated, giving it a unique rainbow color effect.
 Therefore, it is not a gem type, but is an enhanced clear quartz.
 The coating technology, known as thin film deposition, was pioneered by a company called Azotic Coating Inc. Mystic quartz may be so-called because its attractive changing colors appear deep, mysterious and unusual.
 Mystic quartz usually appears to display rainbow colors, with greens, blues and purples being quite prominent.
 Since the treatment is a coating, it is not a permanent enhancement, but its remarkable appearance makes it an interesting gem in its own right.

 Identifying Mystic QuartzBack to Top

 Mystic Quartz; Origin and Gemstone SourcesBack to Top

-The raw material for mystic quartz is white quarts, sometimes referred to as rock crystal, which is found all over the world.
+The raw material for mystic quartz is white quartz, sometimes referred to as rock crystal, which is found all over the world.
 Some of the most important deposits are found in Brazil, Madagascar, the United States and the Alps.
 Many deposits have yields rock crystal specimens weighing several tons.

 Buying Mystic Quartz and Mystic Quartz Gemstone ValueBack to Top